FabianRoger/Bacteria_BEF_Scale/README.md

 + Analysis.Rmd
 + Multipanel_Fig_2.Rmd

-Th erepository contains two further scripts:
+Th repository contains two further scripts:

 + Join_and_export_raw_data.Rmd
 + exploring data BSL2_6_7_ATCC_ABs_absolute.R

-These scripts cannot be run as the necesary data are not provided.
+These scripts cannot be run as the necessary data are not provided.
 The first script documents how the raw data files from the OD reader in the experiment have been joined.
 The joined data are uploaded to figshare and downloaded in the Analysis.Rmd script.

-The second script documents how the strains have been selected to maximize variance in growth perfomance across environemnts.
+The second script documents how the strains have been selected to maximize variance in growth performance across environments.
 The script is for internal documentation.
 These data are not public.

-Instruction to download a Github repo can be found [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+**Instruction to download a Github repo can be found** [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

-If you don't have git installed, you can download the repository as zip file and save it localy.
+If you don't have git installed, you can download the repository as zip file and save it locally.